Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Sewing An Invisible Zipper

-I admit it was a bit of a challenge, mainly because I don’t have an invisible zipper foot and my budget won’t be able to accommodate one in the near future.
-But sewing an invisible zipper is entirely possible without having a special foot.
+I admit it, invisible zipper installation was a bit of a challenge first, mainly because I don’t have an invisible zipper foot and my budget won’t be able to accommodate one in the near future.
+But after squeezing my brain a little, I realized sewing an invisible zipper is entirely possible without having a special foot.
 Fair enough, an invisible zipper foot makes everything easier but if you don’t have one, don’t panic.
+In this invisible zipper tutorial I’ll show you the feet I used and chances are, you have those too as most machines come with a few basic feet like these ones.

-My machine came with a zipper foot (which I could’ve easily use it throughout the whole process) and also has a blind hem foot included.
-I used the blind hem foot because of the little bar in the middle.
-That bar holds the zipper teeth in place and can be moved closer or further away from the needle so you can sew as close to the zipper as possible.
-I used the foot for sewing the zipper down and then I switched to a regular zipper foot to finish the seam below and up the zipper.
+My machine came with a zipper foot (which I could’ve easily use it throughout the whole process but found a blind hem foot keeps the zipper coils in place better).
+And also I got a blind hem foot included with the basic kit.
+I used the blind hem foot in the first part of sewing the zipper because that little bar in the middle of the foot holds the zipper teeth in place and can be moved closer or further away from the needle so you can sew as close to the zipper as possible.
+I used the blind hem foot for sewing the zipper down and then I switched to a regular zipper foot to finish the seam below and up the zipper as the blind hem foot won’t fit in those areas.

 - pressing iron